dorren002/dorren002.github.io/_pages/about.md

 I am currently working on LMM(Large Multimodal Model) at SenseTime.
 I graduated from School of Artificial Intelligence, Beijing University of Posts and Telecommunications(BUPT) 2024, advised by [Xueming Li]().
 And I graduated from the school of Digital Media and Designing Art, BUPT with a bachelor's degree in 2021.

 I have great passion on generation models, and mainly interested in image generation like GANs and diffusion models.
 I have published a paper about GAN on old photo restoration task.
 And I have worked on Neural Radiance Field (NeRF) during my internship in Qcraft, that was mainly about reconstructing unbounded scenes using NeRF.
-Also I have payed some attention on large language models, but I haven't worked on that.
+Also I have payed some attention on large language models since I'm working on it, I mainly work on LMM finetuning recently.

 I participates open source community competitions and won some prizes, such as paddle implemented hand written formula recognition model _[CAN](https://aistudio.baidu.com/projectdetail/4922214)_ , wich is merged to the official repository of PaddleOCR.